Tension ring: Characteristics

-A major difference between tension settings and other settings is that tension settings are only manufactured after they are sold while other settings are often manufactured first and then sold to consumers.
+A major difference between tension settings and other settings is that tension settings are manufactured only after they are sold while other settings are often manufactured first and then sold to consumers.
 There are several reasons for this difference.
 First, tension settings can not be resized easily, as resizing removes the spring-loading effect.
-In some designs, they can be resized up or down up to 2 sizes.
+In some designs, they can be resized up or down up to two sizes.
 Sometimes, instead of resizing a tension setting, the manufacturer actually melts down the old setting and creates a new spring-loaded tension setting that is appropriately sized.
-Second, tension settings are calibrated to the exact specifications of the stone that they hold, therefore they can not be manufactured until the customer has selected a gem.
+Second, tension settings are calibrated to the exact specifications of the stone that they hold, therefore they cannot be manufactured until the customer has selected a gem.
 Unlike other settings, which can be manufactured ahead of time regardless of the stone they ultimately hold, each tension setting is designed for a specific stone.
 The tension setting is calibrated by a computer, using light to identify the exact places the mount must apply pressure on the gemstone to avoid fracturing it through uneven pressure distribution.

 Because tension settings place such pressure on the stone, only four types of gemstone can be placed in a tension setting safely: diamonds, rubies, moissanite, and sapphires.
 Additionally, tension setting manufacturers must be careful which stones they place in tension settings.
 A stone that either has significant inclusions or is too soft may fracture under the intense pressure of the setting.
 The Mohs scale is a reliable way to rank a gem's hardness.
 Generally gems with a Mohs hardness of less than 9.0 are not suitable for tension mounting.

 The term "tension setting" is, from the physical science perspective, a misnomer.
 The stone is not held in tension (a pulling force) but in fact in compression (a pressing force).